wp-plugins/immerstat/readme.txt

 == Configuration ==

-There's no Options/Settings panel for ImmerStat.
-Instead, a number of filter hooks are provided to change the default behavior.
-Here's what they are.

-= immerstat_days =

-This is the number of days that should be displayed.
-The default value is `30`.
+The number of days displayed in the image is controlled in the Miscellaneous Settings page.
+The default value is 30.
+The rest of the options can be controlled using the following filter hooks:

 = immerstat_colors =